-Used to encourage or draw attention to the performance of some physical, especially acrobatic, feat.
+Used to encourage or draw attention to the performance of an acrobatic feat.

 - ‘alley-oop, straight into the lake’